 Credit Cards

-As often as possible I will use Apple Pay to pay with my credit card as Apple automatically generates new credit card number aliases with every purchase, masking your real number - this prevents vendors from stealing your credit card number, as the generated number is only valid for that one time purchase.
+As often as possible I will use Apple Pay to pay with my credit card as Apple automatically generates new CVV’s with every purchase, masking your real CVV - this prevents vendors from stealing your full credit card information, as the generated number is only valid for that one time purchase.

 Messaging & Contact Key Verification